subsquid/docs/docs/basics/store/typeorm-store.md

 **`countBy`**

-count the number of entities matching a filter
+Count the number of entities matching a filter.

 ```ts
 await ctx.store.countBy(User, { firstName: "Timber" })
 ```

 **`find`**

-return a list matching a where filter
+Return a list matching a where filter.

 ```ts
 await ctx.store.find(User, {
     where: {